-I read a daily meditation every morning.
-If you don’t already have a daily meditation that works for you I highly suggest you get one.
-A daily meditation can give you a direction for the day and a practice for your life that can cultivate into a better relationship with a higher power, yourself and the world around you.
+I read as a daily meditation every morning.
+If you don’t already have a daily meditation that works for you, I highly suggest you find one.
+A daily meditation can give you a direction for the day and a practice for your life that can cultivate into a better relationship with a higher power, yourself, and the world around you.
 Anyways, I am not here to sell you an overall daily meditation thing.
 That is up to you.
 I am here to create a daily meditation by speaking on the daily meditation I read once a week in addiction to recovery at an addiction recovery center.

-How am I continually growing in my life and recovery in an addiction recovery center near me.
+How am I continually growing in my life and in my recovery in an addiction recovery center near me.

-And its a good question because if I am not growing, if I am not flowing, I am becoming stagnant.
+It’s a good question because if I am not growing, if I am not flowing, I am becoming stagnant.
 If I am not moving I will get rusty.
 If I give up growth I am declining.
-And we have all heard the saying about resting on our laurels.
+We have all heard the saying about resting on our laurels.
 It gets us in trouble.
 That is why no matter how much you have accomplished and no matter how old you are, you must keep growing.
 You must keep exercising all parts of yourself.
 Your mind, your body, and your spirit.

 So, I ask you, how are you growing?
 How are you exercising all parts of yourself today?
 With that, here are some tips to enrich all parts.

 - Get your hardest task on your to-do list done and over with ASAP.
 Solve a challenging problem early in the day, so it’s not weighing you down the whole day.
-Whether it’s getting a big work project or something person, just grit your teeth and get it done early.
+Whether it’s completing a big work project or something personal, just grit your teeth and get it done early and out of the way.
 You’ll thank yourself later.

 - Start developing that skill you’ve always wanted to have.
 We all have things that we wish we could do, and we can.
 So get moving on it!
-There is no better time than now, especially if it is something that is a goal.
+There is no better time than now, especially if it is something that has been a goal of yours.
 Want to learn a new language?
 Get a language program or take a class.
 Want to play an instrument?
 Start taking lessons.
 It’s worth it if it’s improving your mind in a way you have always dreamed of.